 3. 'X-Men' (1992)

 It's always a great day when you and your friends come across a deluxe cabinet of this classic.
-X-Men will always get our quarters because there's always so much fun to be had beating up Sentinels and everyone else that fights under Magneto's command.
+X-Men will always get our quarters because there's always so much fun to be had beating up Sentinels and everyone else who fights under Magneto's command.
 Cyclops, Colossus, Wolverine, Storm, Nightcrawler, and Dazzler pop up here to clash with the likes of the Blob, Pyro, Mystique, and more.
 The intro for this game will forever be embedded in our warmest memories of our arcade days.

 4. 'The Punisher' (1993)

 During Capcom's reign of greatness within the glory days of the arcade, the Japanese publisher/developer put out hit after hit after hit.
 One of those coin-op successes is The Punisher, which puts Marvel Comics' gun-totting antihero at the forefront.
-He and Nick Fury run around smashing and bashing everyone that dares to come across their path of vengeance.
+He and Nick Fury run around smashing and bashing everyone who dares to come across their path of vengeance.
 The comic book-like visual effects that erupt during gunplay are a great nod to this game's source material, plus the gameplay itself is brutal enough to reflect the graphic novel adventures of The Punisher himself.

 5. 'Spider-Man and Venom: Maximum Carnage'

-If you were one of the lucky ones that managed to get their hands on a red SNES cartridge of this game, then consider yourself a king/queen.
+If you were one of the lucky ones who managed to get their hands on a red SNES cartridge of this game, then consider yourself a king/queen.
 Spider-Man and Venom: Maximum Carnage is one of those retro beat 'em ups that so many gamers fondly remember during the reign of 16-bit consoles.
-Both of Marvel's badass web-crawlers join forces to bring the fight to random street goons.
+Both of Marvel's badass web crawlers join forces to bring the fight to random street goons.
 The stakes get raised even more once Carnage, Shriek, and Demogoblin pop up to cause some havoc.
 Thank god you can call on the assistance of Captain America, Iron Fist, and more to put them away for good!